Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="send-intent"></a>
 ### Send Intent
 With this function you can send an [Intent](https://developer.android.com/guide/components/intents-filters).
-It takes an object as its only parameter, where the object should have one or more of the following properties:
+It takes an object as its only argument, where the object should have one or more of the following properties:

 |Parameter|Description|Type / Values|
 |---|---|---|